Thanks to many comments, esp. Ravi Iyer, Sahar Massachi, Tal Yarkoni, Rafael Burde, Grady Ward, Ines Moreno de Barreda, and Daniel Quigley.

 This note discusses the likely effect of AI on online communication, summarized with a set of predictions:

-3. The prevalence of variations of known-violating content will decrease.
-Content that is a match against databases of illegal sexual media (PhotoDNA), IP-protected content (ContentID), or terrorist recruitment content (GIFCT) will become less frequent because AI will make obfuscation harder.
+- The prevalence of “known violating” content will decrease.
+Content that is a match against databases of illegal sexual media (PhotoDNA), IP-protected content (ContentID), or terrorist recruitment content (GIFCT) will become less frequent because AI will make obfuscation harder (i.e. relatively benefit the platform over the obfuscator).

 A useful distinction: internal properties vs external properties.
 A common thread in this argument is a distinction between two types of property:

-• An “external” property of a message depends on some fact outside the message’s content: e.g. whether an image was computer-generated, whether a headline is true, whether a message came from a specific person.
-Platforms will get better at predicting external properties but they will be outpaced by motivated actors who can manipulate their fakes until they become indistinguishable from genuine articles, and able to manipulate lies so they’re indistinguishable from the truth.
+- An “external” property of a message depends on some fact outside the message’s content: e.g. whether an image was computer-generated, whether a claim is true, whether a message came from a specific person.
+Platforms will get better at predicting external properties but they will be outpaced by motivated actors who can manipulate fakes until they become indistinguishable from genuine articles, and able to manipulate lies so they’re indistinguishable from the truth.

 This note additionally has short appendices on the history of forged documents and on relevant forecasting questions from Metaculus.